-“I met [Ashe] at a tennis clinic for kids in Richmond, and that was when I started thinking,” di Pasquale told the city’s CBS 6 News last year.
+“I met [Ashe] at a tennis clinic for kids in Richmond, and that was when I started thinking,” Di Pasquale told Diana DiGangi, of the city’s CBS 6 News last year.
 “This is an internationally loved man.
 He is a product of Virginia education, and Richmond schools, and a hero who has used his success as an athlete and a bully pulpit for social concerns.”

 The city of Richmond backed the idea.
 But no one was prepared for the reaction of Virginia’s governor, Douglas Wilder, a friend of Ashe’s, when he saw a plaster version of the work.
 Wilder stood and said, “This statue needs to go on Monument Avenue.”

-“I thought that was a bad idea,” di Pasquale said, “because I thought we would lose.”
+“I thought that was a bad idea,” di Pasquale told DiGangi, “because I thought we would lose.”